allegheny-college-sandbox/cmpsc-fall-2019-lab-07-solution/README.md

 ![Book shelf](https://cs.allegheny.edu/sites/dluman/cmpsc100/img/lab-07-bookcase.png)

 Now that all the excitement around G. Wiz's win on "FizzBuzz" has subsided, he can dedicate himself to another wizardly hobby: collecting tomes.
 He's taken a small portion of his winnings and purchased a few to add to his library, a list which he has given you in the `inputs/book.list` file.
+This file is _tab delimited_.

 To continue his collection, he needs a couple of things from you:

 * A print-friendly list of the books in the collection in the format of: